Healthy California Burger Bowl Recipe

 - burger press

-- mason jar to mix up the dressing
+- mason jar or small bowl to mix up the dressing

 Prepare the ingredients: Rinse and cut up the vegetables, and from the ground beef into two hamburger patties and sprinkle them with sea salt, onion powder and black pepper to taste.
 Mix up the dressing.
 Preheat the grill at medium-high heat.

-Once the grill is hot, reduce the heat to medium heat.
-Place the patties on the grill, cover it and cook the burger patties for 5 to 8 minutes.
+Step 1.
+Once the grill is hot, reduce the heat to medium.
+Place the patties on the grill, cover them, and cook them for 5 to 8 minutes.

-Ground Beef Substitutes.
-Ground beef burgers can be replaced with ground turkey, ground chicken, ground pork or ground bison.
-For a vegetarian version try using veggie burgers or black bean burgers.
+Ground Beef.
+Lean ground beef (10 to 20% fat content) is the best ground beef for beef burgers.
+You can also use lean ground turkey, ground chicken, ground pork, or ground bison.
+For a vegetarian version, try veggie burgers or black bean burgers.

 Dressing Substitutes.
 You can use any kind of dressing in this recipe.
 We also like our burger bowls topped with homemade ranch dressing or blue cheese dressing.